awsdocs/aws-codestar-user-guide/doc_source/how-to-manage-team-permissions.md

    Choose the project\.

 1. In the navigation bar for the project, choose **Team**\.
-![\[Team members in an AWS CodeStar project\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-team-list.png)

 1. On the **Team members** page, find the name of the team member, and then choose **Edit**\.

 1. In **Role**, choose the AWS CodeStar role \(owner, contributor, or viewer\) you want to grant this user\.

    For more information about AWS CodeStar roles and their permissions, see [Working with AWS CodeStar Teams](working-with-teams.md)\.
-![\[Changing the role for a user on the team for a project\]](http://docs.aws.amazon.com/codestar/latest/userguide/images/adh-team-add2.png)

    Choose **Save**\.